Angleton High School (2022)

 2. Creating systems of intervention to provide students with additional time and support for learning.

 Intervention with a high school schedule can prove to be a challenge.
 However, AHS was able to provide four unique opportunities for students to receive the interventions that they need.
 First, students are being retaught as needed based on data reviewed in the teacher’s team meetings.
 Campus-wide, our master schedule was adjusted to add in a 35 minute acceleration period for every student, regardless of their ability, where they have access to improve in their area of need.
 MTSS classes have been created that have small numbers of students working on individualized goals.
 Students in need of urgent intervention are provided with one-to-one digital tutoring that is built into the school day.
+A remarakable increase was seen in Algebra student performance with flexible interventions this year!
+The teacher teams utilized team time to target students and identify teachers to reteach specific skills.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.